 Since its founding in 1969, Friends of Roseville Parks has raised more than $430,000 to beautify the parks of our community and make the spaces more useful, not only Roseville residents but all who come to enjoy the bounteous green spaces in our community.
 See below for a list highlighting some of our donations over the years.

 How can you join Friends of Roseville Parks?
 Click the button below for a downloadable copy of the [ddownload id=”2034″ text=”Membership Brochure”]

 Already a member?
 Click here to go to the Member’s page.

 Below is a list of just a few of the many projects the Friends of Roseville Parks has funded in part or in full:

-- Contribution to the Cedarholm Community Building enhancements (2017)
+- Contribution to the Cedarholm Community Building patio enhancements (2018)

 - Indoor tree feature plus display cabinets at the Harriet Alexander Nature Center (2014, 2016)

 - Fireplaces in six new Park Buildings (2014)

 - Arboretum benches (2005, 2007)

 - Muriel Sahlin Arboretum fountain (2001 & 2003)

 - FOR Parks shelter kitchen upgrades (1995, 1997)